-of care when authorizing child care services. x] a.
-Coordinating with Head Start, Prekindergarten, other early learning programs, or chool-age programs to create a package of arrangements that accommodates parents work schedules ] b.
-Inquiring about whether the child has an Individualized Education Program (IEP) α ndividual Family Services Plan (IFSP) ] c.
-Establishing minimum eligibility periods longer than 12 months x] d.
-Using cross-enrollment or referrals to other public benefits ] e.
-Working with IDEA Part B, Section 619 and Part C staff to explore how services included in a child's IEP or IFSP can be supported and/or provided onsite and in collaboration with child care services ] f.
-Working with entities that may provide other child support services. ] g.
-Providing more intensive case management for families with children with multip

-[] h.
-Implementing policies and procedures that promote universal design to ensure that activities and environments are accessible to all children, including children with sensory,
+[x] a.
+Coordinating with Head Start, Prekindergarten, other early learning programs, or school-age programs to create a package of arrangements that accommodates parents' work schedules [] b.
+Inquiring about whether the child has an Individualized Education Program (IEP) or Individual Family Services Plan (IFSP) [] c.
+Establishing minimum eligibility periods longer than 12 months [x] d.
+Using cross-enrollment or referrals to other public benefits [] e.
+Working with IDEA Part B, Section 619 and Part C staff to explore how services included in a child's IEP or IFSP can be supported and/or provided onsite and in collaboration with child care services [] f.
+Working with entities that may provide other child support services. [] g.
+Providing more intensive case management for families with children with multiple risk factors [] h.
+Implementing policies and procedures that promote universal design to ensure that activities and environments are accessible to all children, including children with sensory, physical, or other disabilities [] i.
+Other.
+Describe: